 Working with E-Signatures

 You can use the system to send one file or a set of files for an electronic signature (e-signature), and you can send the package to other Unifier users and to external users.
+You can complete this step from the Document Manager or from a specific business process (BP).
 If you are using envelopes in DocuSign or Acrobat Sign, you can group documents into a single envelope.
 When the documents included in an envelope are returned to Unifier, they are consolidated into a single PDF instead of returning as individual attachments.

 Internal user

-When a Send for E-Signature action is taken, and one or more documents are sent to Unifier users (Internal users), an entry is made in the E-Signatures node to enable the user to act on the E-Signatures task.
+When a Send for E-Signature action is taken, and one or more documents are sent to Unifier users (Internal users), an entry is made in the E-Signatures node.

-The internal users can act on the E-Sign task from the:
+The internal users can act on the E-Signatures task from the:

-When sending out an E-Signature request, for internal users, the To field in the Send for E-Signature dialog box lets you type-ahead to find a user or group.
+When sending an E-Signature request to internal users, the Internal recipients field in the Request eSignature dialog box lets you type-ahead to find a user or group.
 You can select one or more users or groups and send an E-signature request.

 External user

-The external users are unable to act on the E-Sign task from the email sent out from Acrobat Sign or DocuSign.
+The external users are unable to act on the E-signature task from the email sent out from Acrobat Sign or DocuSign.

-If there are only external signees in an E-Sign request, and all the email addresses of the external signees are invalid, the status of the E-Sign request will be set as Failed in:
+If there are only external signees in an E-Sign request and all the email addresses of the external signees are invalid, the status of the request is set as Failed in the:

 Proxy user

-A proxy user can see all the E-Signature features (E-Signatures Node, E-Signature Status column in DM, Send for E-Signature/Self-sign actions, and so on) as they can be seen by the original user.
-If the proxy takes any of the E-Signature actions (Self-sign or Sign an E-Signature request from the E-Signatures node), then:
+A proxy user can see all the E-Signature features (E-Signatures node, Status column on the E-Sign Log tab in DM, Send for E-Signature and Self-sign actions, and so on) as they can be seen by the original user.
+If the proxy takes any of the E-Signature actions (Self-sign or Sign request from the E-Signatures node), then:

 Project landing page